Cheap Learning: Maximising Performance of Language Models for Social Data Science Using Minimal Data: Results

 We will now move on to address our binary movie sentiment classification task, shown in Figure \ref{fig:binary_movie_method_comparison_lc}.
 The format of this figure is the same, with panels addressing classifier performance over a variety of labelling budgets for balanced data, unbalanced data, and a balanced training set with unbalanced test data.
 Again, these three setups were chosen as representative of common real-world research scenarios.
 The overall results from this task are similar to the abuse classification task.
 For balanced data, we can see that all of the methods perform in a similar fashion.
-Our conventional machine learning approach achieves a Macro F1 of 0.8 with around 100 labelled examples.
+Our conventional Na\"ive Bayes approach achieves a Macro F1 below 0.7 with around 100 labelled examples.
 Prompt engineering, transfer learning and weak supervision are able to outperform it, especially as the labelling budget increases, eventually arriving at scores of around 0.9.
+However, in this case the logistic regression achieves as good results as transfer learning.
 Again, zero-shot learning performs well, with performance above 0.9 for GPT-4.
 In the unbalanced case, the performance of all models is lower, though transfer learning and prompt engineering can achieve a Macro F1 of 0.8 with around 1,000 examples, again common with GPT-4.
 Our Na\"ive Bayes model performs very poorly in this context.
 Finally, when training data is balanced but test data remains unbalanced, more of the approaches can achieve a Macro F1 of around 0.8, though we would recall again that the cost of generating a balanced training dataset from unbalanced data can be quite high. \\